edneedham/cred/README.md

 ### **1. A Matrix Vault per Project**

-Your secrets live inside `.cred/vault.enc` as an encrypted flat key/value store.
+Your secrets live inside `.cred/vault.enc` as an encrypted store with per-secret metadata (format, timestamps, description).

 ### **2. A global target configuration store**